chibi-inc/gtmguy/content/blog/improve-marketing-strategy.md

 ## 8. **Analyze Your Competitors**

-Understanding your competitors can provide insights into what’s working in your niche.
+Understanding your competitors can provide insights into what's working in your niche.
 Analyze their marketing strategies, content, and social engagement.
 Look for gaps in their approach that you can capitalize on.

 ### Actionable Insight
-- Use tools like SimilarWeb or SEMrush to gather data on your competitors’ traffic and performance.
+- Use tools like SimilarWeb or SEMrush to gather data on your competitors' traffic and performance.

 ## 9. **Utilize Paid Advertising Strategically**